thoughtbot/ios-on-rails/book/rails/introduction.md

     Humon::Application.routes.draw do
-      scope module: :api, defaults: { format: 'json' } do namespace :v1 do ## resources will be here end
+      scope module: :api, defaults: { format: 'json' } do namespace :v1 do
+         ## resources will be here
+        end
+      end
     end